Course-Hero-3/MotivateMe/planning/project_proposal.md

 ## Related Work

 What similar apps and websites?
 How will your project stand out from these other websites?
+Our project will stand out from other apps and websites because users will be able to see statistics that is displayed through visualizations related to their progress over time.

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?
+1. Our group needs to research how to incorporate in third party libraries related to showing visualizations